vercel/pkg/README.md

 `scripts` is a [glob](https://github.com/sindresorhus/globby) or list of globs.
 Files specified as `scripts` will be compiled using `v8::ScriptCompiler` and placed into executable without sources.
-They must conform JS standards of those `node` versions you target (see [Targets](#targets)), i.e. be already transpiled.
+They must conform JS standards of those Node.js versions you target (see [Targets](#targets)), i.e. be already transpiled.

 ### Assets